 Transportation from the airport

 Please arrange for transportation from Port Columbus to your temporary housing well before your arrival date.
 Taxis may be hired at the airport (roughly $30-$50, plus tip, from Port Columbus to the OSU campus area).
-You may wish to contact an OSU nationality club or make arrangements with the International Friendships student organization to meet you.
+You may wish to contact an OSU nationality club (search student group directory) or make arrangements with the International Friendships student organization to meet you.

 Registering for Courses